SkooveLearn PianoDownload on the App Store

 But how do we make longer notes?

-In music theory, we use a tool called a ‘tie’ to connect two notes into longer note values.
-Since we break music up into discrete blocks called measures, we need a way to connect notes across the measure lines.
-We use tied notes for this purpose.
+In music theory, we use a symbol called a ‘tie’ to connect two notes into longer note values.
+Since we break music up into discrete blocks called bars/measures, we need a way to connect notes across the bar lines.
+We usetied notes for this purpose.

 What do ties look like?

-Ties look pretty much like you would think they look: a curved line that resembles a piece of rope or shoelace that connects two notes like this:
+Ties look a curved line that connects two notes like this:

 first tie sample

-Remember that the whole note lasts for four counts.
-If we have two whole notes tied together, this means that the note values are equal to eight counts.
-Practice playing a note and counting 1 – 2 – 3 – 4 and then again 1 – 2 – 3 – 4.
+Remember that the whole note lasts for four beats.
+If we have two whole notes tied together, this means that the note values are equal to eight beats.
+Practice playing a note and counting a steady 1 – 2 – 3 – 4 and then again 1 – 2 – 3 – 4.

 Here is another example: